-Dr S is advised that the personal letter of response sent should express regret over Mr M’s dissatisfaction and offer a summary and clinical justification of the treatment provided – again stating that post-operative pain is normal following an extraction and best treated with analgesics.
+Dr S is advised that the letter of response sent directly to the patient should express regret over Mr M’s dissatisfaction and offer a summary and clinical justification of the treatment provided – again stating that post-operative pain is normal following an extraction and best treated with analgesics.
 He should further explain that on examination he found no sign of infection or indication for antibiotic treatment – and that he was not consulted and could not comment on the treatment provided by Mr M’s GP.

 Nothing more is heard from Mr M on the matter and he remains a patient at the practice.